The Coolidge introduces new youth education program

 This school-year series of comprehensive field trips will feature an introduction providing context, a film screening, lunch, and discussion.

-Sign up below if you are interested in learning more about new youth cinema education programs coming to the Coolidge this fall!
+Sign up here for email updates if you are interested in learning more about new youth cinema education programs coming to the Coolidge this fall!
+Learn more and register for the program here.

 The Program